magic3007/tabla/README.md

 # Welcome to Tabla!

 Tabla is an innovative framework that accelerates a class of statistical machine learning algorithms.
 It consists of a domain specific language, Design Builder, a predesigned template, and a model compiler.

 This document will help you get up and running on the model compiler portion.

 ### Dependencies
-The parser is implemented with ANTLR v4.5 parser generator, with Python 3.4.3 as the target language.
-You also need Java Runtime Environment 1.6 or higher in order to run the compiler, since ANTLR is primarily written in Java.
+If you would like to generate the lexer and parser, please refer to the "To generate lexer and parser directly" section below.
+Otherwise, you only need Python 3.4.3 or higher, in order to successfully run the compiler.
+If you would like to view the graphical representations of the compiler-generated dataflow graphs, Graphviz - graph visualization software - is needed.
 Please refer to the respective online resources in order to install them on your environment.

 ### How to invoke the compiler